How to use perf on MacOS for code profiling

 It is usually included in the Linux kernel, but there’s no way install it on a Mac.
 This is a pain because you’d usually want to profile (and generate flame-graphs 1) for your applications locally and not on a prod/staging server because that has a suitable Linux distribution running.

 On OSX you can use Docker containers to create such an environment and install perf by downloading the Linux kernel source and building perf manually.

 TLDR; If you need a quick solution, try using the Nginx-based Docker image with instructions here.
 The rest of the post just describes how to create a Node-based image and install perf.

 Create a Dockerfile with the base image of the distribution you intend to use. e.g. if you’re targeting a Node app for profiling, you can use a Node base image which is debian-based.

 In the same Dockerfile, download the linux-tools source for the Linux version you are using 2, and compile using make.

-Since this a Node app, do the normal Node things like install packages and copy in source code to the image.
+Since our example is a Node app, we’ll do the normal Node things like install packages and copy in source code to the image.

 Build the image.

 docker build -t example-perf .

 Run the container in privileged mode and open a bash shell in it.